 Note: The chromatograms in this section have already been prepared.
 Measure retention times and half-widths.
 Fill the Excel sheet and then clean the plastic sheets with ethanol.
+The dead time will be calculated from the flow rate.

-At a fixed oven temperature (T=150°C), The influence of the carrier gas flow on the column efficiency is studied by plotting HETP=f(flow) for flow=0.2 / 0.4 / 0.8 / 0.9 / 1 / 1.2 / 1.5 / 2 / 2.2ml/min.
+At a fixed oven temperature (T=150°C), The influence of the carrier gas flow on the column efficiency is studied by plotting HETP=f(flow) for flow=0.2 / 0.4 / 0.8 / 0.9 / 1 / 1.2 / 1.5 / 2 / 2.2 ml/min.

-Interpret the results on the different graphs with your knowledge from the course.
-Do k and $\alpha$ depend on the flow entering the column?
-Suggest an explanation for the dispersion observed.
+Exhaustively interpret the results on the different graphs with your knowledge from the course.